cakephp/docs/en/orm/table-objects.rst

 Note that we did not tell the ORM which table to use for our class.
 By convention table objects will use a table that matches the lower cased and underscored version of the class name.
 In the above example the ``articles`` table will be used.
-If our table class was named ``BlogPosts`` you table should be named ``blog_posts``.
+If our table class was named ``BlogPosts`` your table should be named ``blog_posts``.
 You can specify the table to using the ``table()`` method::